mcfanda/mqtt_monitor/README.md

 - incoming:
    expect: monitor/controller/ok
    on_message: echo "controller is working"
-   send: monitor/controller/checked
+   replay: monitor/controller/checked

 ```

     - expect: a topic that the broker may send
+    - expect_payload: optional payload to be received in the expect topic
     - on_message: a shell command that is executed
-    - send: a topic to publish back when the first message is arrived
+    - replay: a topic to publish back when the first message is arrived
+    - replay_payload: optional payload to publish in the replay topic

-Either on_message or send or both should be specified, otherwise it does not do anything.
+Either on_message or replay or both should be specified, otherwise it does not do anything.

 Outgoing rules inquire the broker and react to it: